Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Efficiency of vSOSIC method

 \section{Efficiency of vSOSIC method}

 As a reminder, PZSIC is a one-electron SIC approach wherein self-interaction correction is obtained in an orbital-by-orbital fashion.
-Thus, a rough estimate of the computational cost of PZSIC calculation is approximately $N+1$ times more than a DFA calculation, $N$ is the number of electrons in the system.
-The actual cost of calculation can be much higher than this estimate since localized orbital densities need to be determined.
+Thus, as a rough estimate, the computational cost of PZSIC calculation is $N+1$ times that of a DFA (e.g. the standard LSDA) calculation, where $N$ is the number of electrons in the system.
+In practice, however, the PZSIC cost of calculation can be much higher since localized orbital densities need to be determined for evaluation of SIC.
 In the FLOSIC method, this amounts to the optimization of FODs that determine the FLOs used to evaluate SIC terms.
 Our experience shows that the FOD energy surface is often very shallow with multiple minima, and typically the FODs corresponding to the core orbitals, especially the 1s orbital, are harder to optimize.
 Such problems make the FLOSIC calculations time-consuming.
 Thus, by applying SIC to select orbitals, computational costs can be substantially reduced.

-vSOSIC can accelerate SIC computations in two ways.
-As done in this work, with only the valence orbitals the vSOSIC calculation for a given set of FODs is $(N+1)/(N - N_{core}+1)$ times faster compared to a regular PZSIC calculation.
+There are two ways in which vSOSIC accelerates SIC computations.
+Firstly, as done in this work, with only the valence orbitals, the vSOSIC calculation for a given set of FODs is $(N+1)/(N - N_{core}+1)$ times faster compared to a regular PZSIC calculation ($N-N_{core}+1$ times the standard LSDA).
 Here $N_{core}$ and $N$ are the number of core orbitals and total orbitals, respectively.
-This also results in having to optimize $3(N - N_{core})$ FOD parameters in vSOSIC instead the $3N$ in the PZSIC.
-As mentioned earlier, the optimization of the core FOD parameters is often unsteady, and their removal usually leads to smoother optimization in vSOSIC.
+This also results in having to optimize $3(N - N_{core})$ FOD parameters in vSOSIC instead of $3N$ parameters as in the PZSIC.
+As mentioned earlier, the optimization of the core FOD parameters is often problematic and time-consuming.
+We find in this work that their removal (vSOSIC) usually leads to smoother optimization.

 As an illustration of computational savings, we consider the [Cu$_2$Cl$_6$]$^{2-}$ complex and perform vSOSIC and PZSIC with LSDA functional calculations on the NERSC Perlmutter supercomputer that is equipped with AMD EPYC 7763 CPU with base (max) clock speed 2.45GHz (3.5GHz).
 We utilized two CPU sockets, resulting in a total of 128 cores per node.
 For conducting the timing test, only one node was used.
 The number of electrons treated with SIC in PZSIC (vSOSIC) is 160 (80), and a single iteration step takes 343.4 (174.6) seconds with the above setup.
 This speedup in an SCF from PZSIC to SOSIC is in agreement with the expected speedup of $(N+1)/(N-N_{core}+1)\approx 2$.
 In Fig. \ref{fig:fod_conv} (a) we show the relative energy with respect to their converged energies as a function of FOD update steps for the same system.
 The FOD optimization in PZSIC requires $\approx$105 steps to reach the final energy within $10^{-4}$ E$_\text{h}$ (where the tolerance in the energy derivative is $10^{-2}$ E$_\text{h}$/a$_0$).
 In the vSOSIC, the relative energy, as well as the energy derivative, is almost one order lower than the PZSIC at the same FOD update step.